w3f/polkadot-wiki/docs/learn/learn-staking.md

 Any slashed DOT will be added to the [Treasury](learn-treasury.md).
 The rationale for this (rather than burning or distributing them as rewards) is that slashes may then be reverted by the Council by simply paying out from the Treasury.
-This would be useful in situations such as a faulty runtime causing slashing or forcing validators offline through no fault of their own.
+This would be useful in situations such as a faulty slashes.
 In the case of legitimate slashing, it moves tokens away from malicious validators to those building the ecosystem through the normal Treasury process.